jallanxjallan/onemanairforce/adaptation/scenes/off_the_beach.md

 date: 09 June 1947
 name: Off the Beach
 status: draft
-synopsis: '''Muharto and Pang inspire villages to build a bamboo runway so RI-002 can take off before spotted by a Dutch patrol.'''
 title: Off the Beach

 ---
 Muharto flies to the army base at Tasikmalaya, where he meets Pang Soeparto.
 They load two barrels of aviation fuel onto a jeep and drive to Cilotok Beach.
 On arrival, Muharto recognizes Freeberg as the pilot of a previous blockade run that Muharto had organized.
 Muharto and Pang marvel that Freeberg had been able to land on this short stretch of beach, bookended by high bluffs.
 Fearing that a patrolling Dutch fighter could appear